-6 Nr. of properties connected for water supply only nr 0dp Definition The total number of household and non-household properties connected to the water distribution system for water supply only at the end of the report year.
-This must include properties which are connected but not billed (e.g. temporarily unoccupied) but should exclude properties which have been permanently disconnected.
-A group of properties supplied by a single connection should be counted as several properties.
-They should only be treated as a single property if a single bill covers the whole property.
-Primary Purpose Confirming delivery of key outputs and service.
+6 Nr. of properties connected for water supply only nr 0dp Definition The total number of household and non-household connected to the water distribution system for water the end of the report year.
+This must include properties which are connected (e.g. temporarily unoccupied) but should exclude prohave been permanently disconnected.
+A group of properties supplied by a single connection counted as several properties.
+They should only be tr single property if a single bill covers the whole proper eated a Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team

 7 Nr. of properties connected for water and sewerage services nr 0dp Definition The total number of household and non-household connected for both water and sewerage services at the report year.
 This must include properties which are connected (e.g. temporarily unoccupied) but should exclude prohave been permanently disconnected.
 A group of properties supplied by a single connection counted as several properties.
-They should only be single property if a single bill covers the whole property. treated Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team
+They should only be single property if a single bill covers the whole proper treated Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input · Responsibility Comparative Efficiency & Performance Team

 8 Nr. of properties connected for sewerage services only nr 0dp Definition The total number of household and non-household connected for sewerage services only at the end year.
 This must include properties which are connected (e.g. temporarily unoccupied) but should exclude prohave been permanently disconnected.
 A group of properties supplied by a single connection counted as several properties.
-They should only be to single property if a single bill covers the whole property. reated a Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team
+They should only be trainingle property if a single bill covers the whole proper eated a Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team •